-It is expected that students in the Campbell Union School District demonstrate responsible behavior when using computers, tablets, computer networks, and other electronic devices.
-School rules for student behavior are applicable whenever students are using technology and/or digital communications.
-Parents and guardians are responsible for making sure that their child under-stands appropriate use of these technologies in the same manner that they are responsible for making sure that their child understands school rules.
+Campbell Union School District students are expected to demonstrate responsible behavior when using computers, tablets, computer networks, and other electronic devices.
+Whether at school or at home, the rules for student behavior apply whenever students engage with technology and digital communications.

+Parents and guardians are responsible for making sure that their child understands appropriate use of these technologies in the same manner that they are responsible for making sure that their child understands school rules.